firasuke/DOTSLASHLINUX/content/post/2017-03-23-Best-Lightweight-Software-Applications-for-GNU-Linux.md

 Overall it has a significantly lower memory footprint than other panels using the same plugins.
 <br/>
 <hr/>
-<h3>10- File Manager: <a href="https://blog.lxde.org/category/pcmanfm/" target="_blank">PCManFM</a></h3>
+<h3>10- File Manager: <a href="https://github.com/ranger/ranger" target="_blank">ranger</a> VS <a href="https://blog.lxde.org/category/pcmanfm/" target="_blank">PCManFM</a></h3>
-There really isn't much competition here.
-PCManFM dominates the lightweight category of file managers with a GUI.
+There really isn't much competition here. ranger is one of the fastest and lightest CLI file managers (along with coreutils) and PCManFM dominates the lightweight category of GUI file managers.
 <br/>
 <hr/>
 <h3>11- Desktop Manager: None VS <a href="https://blog.lxde.org/category/pcmanfm/" target="_blank">PCManFM</a></h3>